-A consequence of the pandemic was to slow the build of many of the projects under construction and to deter would-be acquirers from visiting to inspect commissioned and operating projects.
-Whilst we have recognised the value of deferring divesting to await better prices, the delays require ongoing maintenance of projects and observance of local health and safety standards.
-Increased finance costs and inflation have further widened the gap between expectations of acquirers and sellers.
-And while some divestments have been agreed, recent imposed foreign exchange controls are hindering repatriation of funds.
-In as much as all of these events conspire to create a perfect storm, some projects are struggling and two Regional Fund managers are unable to handle the pressures without incurring losses.
-Conversely, two other Regional Fund managers are handling pressures better than their local peers and so continue to project very profitable divestments, so that the aggregate status of the portfolio of projects continues to hold up, with the sovereign A shareholders likely to bear the brunt of disappointing returns on their investment, rather than our B 'preferred' units.
+One of the consequences of the COVID-19 pandemic was the slowdown in builds of projects under construction and to deter would-be acquirers from visiting to inspect commissioned and operating projects.
+Whilst we recognized the value of deferring divesting to await better prices, the delays required ongoing maintenance of projects and observance of local health and safety standards.
+Also, increased finance costs and inflation widened the gap between expectations of acquirers and sellers.
+In as much as all of these events conspired to create a 'perfect storm', leaving some projects are struggling.
+Nevertheless, the aggregate status of the portfolio of projects continues to hold up and with our encouragement, the pace of successful divesting has picked up, so as cash distributions are received we expect this to become a very small component of the portfolio within a couple of years.